 So what did I learn from good (and bad) advisors?

 I am awestruck by those great advisors who can take a client’s dream and turn it into reality – whether that means retirement, college education for the kids or just plain old multigenerational wealth.
 To me, the best advisors are not discussing beta, standard deviation, alpha or some other Greek letter.
 They’re diving deep into the client relationship.
 Ultimately, they’re spending time in front of their clients – not in front of their computers.
-And they are building a business that will provide advice long after they step away.
+And they are building a business that can provide advice long after they step away.
 A business – not a practice.

-In plain terms, I provide advisors with common-sense tips to grow their business.
+In plain terms, I provide advisors with common-sense tips to help grow their business.
 And in Practically Speaking, I look forward to sharing the conversation with you.

 Recent posts by John: